nanoframework/Samples/samples/Storage/README.md

 ### Delete FIles and Folders

-This scenario demonstrates how delete files and folder with a recusive method to delete a whole folder tree.
+This scenario demonstrates how delete files and folder with a recursive method to delete a whole folder tree.

 ### Rename files

 This scenario demonstrates how to rename a file.

-### Unmount SDCard
+### Un-mount SDCard

-This scenario demonstrates how to unmount a mounted drive (ESP32)
+This scenario demonstrates how to un-mount a mounted drive (ESP32)

 ### Subscribe to Removable Devices event handlers